kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/crypto/README.md

 Tracks the state of incremental syncs.

 ### files/warehouse.db
-SQLite database used for local testing.
+DuckDB database used for local testing.

 ### images/
 Contains documentation screenshots and images: